What Can I Import From South Africa?

 South African Wine

-South Africa’s wines are held in very high esteem but South Africa is not taking full advantage of this by exporting more wine to the rest of the world.
+South Africa’s wines are held in very high esteem, exporting $532 million in 2023 but South Africa is not taking full advantage of this by exporting more wine to the rest of the world.
 With a weaker currency, South African wines are comparatively cheaper to those of other countries with stronger currencies.

 The UK is the biggest export market for South African wine, accounting for 25% of all exports by value, taking in 96.9 million litres of wine in 2022, a rise of 5% on the previous year.